nekocode/Emojix/README.md

 Now, everything is OK!
 Anyway, for implementing emoji to the whole application you can add these code to your `BaseActivity`.

-Note that if it is not working with any views, you can wrap the view manually:
+Note that if it is not working with any views, you can wrap them manually:

 ```java
 Emojix.wrapView(view);